INSHA-AHMED/HackerRank-3rd-Sem-Portfolio/README.md

 - Practice algorithmic problem solving using C.
 - Strengthen understanding of arrays, strings, and dynamic data structures.
-- Apply efficient time and space complexity analysis.
+- Apply time and space complexity analysis.
 - Develop clean and structured C programs.
 - Maintain a documented GitHub portfolio of solved problems.